sneilan/alpaca-historical-data-downloader/README.md

 It includes a command line tool (with managed ETL system) to download / sync all 1day alpaca historical data to your hard drive as CSV files.

-First you'll need to register an account at [Alpaca](https://alpaca.markets/).
+First you'll need to register an account at [Alpaca](https://alpaca.markets/) and generate an API key.

 Then run the following:
 ```bash